 At the time this blog came about, I was eating lunch in the office every day with coworkers.
 Our department was the "food" department, with potlucks for every birthday.
 People kept asking for my lunch bag and potluck recipes.
 One day a camera wandered into the kitchen while I was baking an apple pie for one of the birthday potlucks and a blog was born.
 The cooking journey of someone who cooked meals for one and desserts for 20.
-I didn't think that I would ever write more than a few posts, but new recipes keep coming along.
+I didn't think that I would ever write more than a few posts, but new recipes kept coming along.

 Camera wise, I'm a big believer in refurbished cameras.
 I started with an old Kodak that I picked up for $50.
 It was a great camera as long as there was plenty of light, which is about 10 days out of the year in the area where I live.
-Later I switched to a Panasonic that was much better with low light conditions.
+Later I switched to a Panasonic that was much better in low light conditions.
 I used both of these cameras for many years before they met untimely ends, and then I picked up a refurb Canon PowerShot N 12.1 for stupid cheap which I carry around in my purse to supplement my iphone.
 The battery life could be better but the zoom is incredible.

 I use Photoshop when needed - for white balance, to take my reflection out of reflective surfaces, and for general cleanup issues.
 99.9% of what I know came from this book.
 Here's a typical before and after, where I fixed a crack in the tortilla, a crack in my thumbnail, and cleaned the counter.